How to start a blog in 2025: the complete guide for beginners

 In other words, they don’t have a concrete content strategy.
 Don’t let that be you.

 A survey by CMI shows that 60% of most successful marketers have a documented content strategy.
-So before you start a blog, make sure you have at least a decent plan on how you will make your blog a success.
+So before you start blogging, make sure you have at least a decent plan on how you will make your blog a success.

 Your content strategy will help you be prepared in advance with things like: